 32. What is the use of a Context Object in Hadoop?

 A context object is used in Hadoop, along with the mapper class, as a means of communication with the other parts of the system.
 System configuration details and jobs present in the constructor are obtained easily using the context object.

 It is also used to send information to methods such as setup(), cleanup(), and map().

 33. What is the use of Hive in the Hadoop ecosystem?

 Hive is used to provide the user interface to manage all the stored data in Hadoop.
 The data is mapped with HBase tables and worked upon, as and when needed.
 Hive queries (similar to SQL queries) are executed to be converted into MapReduce jobs.
 This is done to keep the complexity under check when executing multiple jobs at once.

 34. What is the use of Metastore in Hive?

 Metastore is used as a storage location for the schema and Hive tables.
 Data such as definitions, mappings, and other metadata can be stored in the metastore.
-This is later stored in an RDMS as and when needed.
+This is later stored in an RDMS when required.

 Next up on this compilation of top Data Engineer interview questions, let us check out the advanced set of questions.